thecyman/Db2onCloud/index.md

 {{site.data.keyword.Db2_on_Cloud_long}} is an SQL database provisioned for you in the cloud.
 You can use {{site.data.keyword.Db2_on_Cloud_short}} just as you would use any database software, but without the overhead and expense of hardware setup or software installation and maintenance.
 {: shortdesc}

+*Remember to "create credentials".
+For those new to IBM Cloud, remember that after creating the service, you must create a username and password by hitting the "Create Credentials" button when you launch the service.
+Technically, you can log into the web console without credentials, but you'll later need the username and password you make via the Create Credentials button to use many Db2 tools.*

 You can also install a local Db2 database using the [free Db2 Developer Edition download ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/us-en/marketplace/ibm-db2-direct-and-developer-editions){:new_window}.
 It rapidly installs a ready-to-go developer edition of Db2 with tools inside a Docker container (Docker not required; it will automatically install any necessary components).

 <!-- ## Free trial